dxmv/wallet-tracker/README.md

 - [x] Check if crypto belongs to a user's wallet
 - [x] Fix the response for deletes
 - [x] Add 'nicknames' for user wallets
-- [ ] Add crypto types accepted for a wallet
 - [ ] Tests
 - [x] If crypto is already in a wallet, update it